cblopez/mvcphpgenerator/README.md

 [+] Appending to gatherData.php for POST
 Would you like to add more entities? (yes/no): no
 [+] Finished successfully.
-IMPORTANT: Before using the project, please head to MVCPHPGenerator/Functions/gatherData.php and set the models includes at the beginning of the script, where it says '//Fill with includes'
 ```

 Note that the resulting directory is created on the path you executed the script.
 I'll add the functionality of changing that path on following versions.